BlobbyBob/matrixssl/readme.txt

 	test/
 		Functionality and performance tests.

+* crypto-rot/
+    Inside Secure Root-of-Trust based crypto provider.
+This can be used instead of the standard software crypto implementation by defining USE_ROT_CRYPTO in cryptoConfig.h.

 * crypto-cl/
 	SafeZone Cryptographic Library Integration.
 This directory replaces (the most) contents of crypto library when compiling with default,